satuelisa/DBforWeb/README.md

 - (full) outer join: keep the rows from both, leaving the head or the tail blank if there was no match
 - cross join: in the result, include each row of the first table combined with each row of the second table, repeating to include all combinations of the two; in math, this is called a *Cartesian product*

+### Sessions 4 to 6

+These focus on tools rather than concepts.

 ### Session 7

 - JSON: JavaScript Object Notation (a text file describing structured data)

+### Session 8

+- graph: a set of nodes (vertices) that may have connections (edges) between them
+- property graph: nodes and edges with associated properties

 ## Assignments